 Image and Data Analysis¶

-One of the techniques eSales Fashion applies to deliver high quality results with low effort implementations, is image and data analysis.
+One of the techniques eSales Lifestyle applies to deliver high quality results with low effort implementations, is image and data analysis.

 Providing data in a truly structured manner is often simply not possible.
 In some cases, structure requires understanding of complex data relations.
 Neither producing nor consuming those relations are supported in all systems.
 Furthermore, manual tagging is hard and without exceptional discipline a lot of important information is left out.
 This leaves important parts of a retailers' assortment unreachable for visitors.
 Especially for visitors with a clear purchase intent who uses search or applies filters.
 This causes a poor experience for the visitor as well as a lost opportunity of sales.

-Over 400 different colours and nuances are recognised by eSales Fashion through image analysis, and it is all done automatically.
+Over 400 different colours and nuances are recognised by eSales Lifestyle through image analysis, and it is all done automatically using deep neural networks.
 No more need for manual colour tagging.

 The analysis includes a built in understanding of colour synonyms and how colours relate to each other.
 For example, bright red products won't be seen as